unchartedsoftware/aperture-tiles/docs/documentation/setup/readme.md

 ####<a name="compiling"></a>Compiling the Aperture Tiles Projects

 Before you compile the Aperture Tiles source code, you must install the ApertureJS project.
-Run the `mvn install` command in the `aperture` folder in the ApertureJS root directory.
+Run the `mvn install` command in the `aperture` folder in the aperture subdirectory of the ApertureJS root directory.

 Once the ApertureJS installation is complete, run the `mvn install` command again, this time in the root Aperture Tiles directory.
 This will compile all the project components and install .jar files for each project into your local maven repostitory on your build machine.